 Ever since there were trains, boys have been wishing they could be locomotive engineers.
 The engineer sits in the cab and runs the big engine.
-By pushing buttons or moving levers he can start the locomotive, make it go fast or slow, bring it to a stop, or make it go forward or backward.
+By means of various controls and levers, he can start the locomotive, make it go fast or slow, bring it to a stop, or make it go forward or backward.